zjrohrbach/markdown-wkshts/Conservation-of-Energy.md

 1. In each of the following situations, consider whether work is positive, negative, or zero.
 	1. When an object slows down, the work done by friction is...
-	2. When an object falls to the ground, the work
+	2. When an object falls to the ground, the work done by gravity is...
+	3. When a planet orbits the sun in a perfectly circular orbit, the work done by gravity is...
+	4.
 2. A 2-kg block is kicked up a ramp with an initial speed of 5 m/s.
 	1. Assuming no friction, how high up the ramp would the block reach?
 	2. Instead, the block only makes it up 1.1 meters.
 How much work was done by friction?